MEC-EAGLE/AIMA_FINAL/README.md

 Integration with popular communication tools like WhatsApp and email for easier follow-ups.
 Members can rate each other from profiles, and organizations see suggested candidates based on skill and preference matching.
 Organizations can filter applicants by skill keywords and minimum rating to quickly sort large numbers of resumes.
+Organizations may create their own custom assessments for applicants.
 Getting Started
 Install dependencies:
 npm install